20159 - SEMINARI PER LO SVILUPPO DI ABILITA' COMPORTAMENTALI / BEHAVIOURAL SKILLS SEMINARS

 Attending students will obtain their credits through active participation to the seminar activities (there is not a final exam for attending students).
 The seminar consists of 4 half-day sessions.
 In order to have an “attending” status and receive the credits, students have to participate to the activities for 3 out of 4 sections (at least).
 If students miss more than 1 section, they will not obtain the credits and they will become “not-attending” students.

 - Final evaluation: pass/fail.

-Non attending students are evaluated through a written exam (multiple choice) entirely based on the readings indicated in the "teaching material" section".
+Not-attending students are evaluated through a written exam (multiple choice) entirely based on the readings indicated in the "teaching material" section.
 The exam is aimed at evaluating students’ ability to recognize the main elements that characterize effective collaboration and teamwork.
 In order to pass the exam, students have to answer correctly to half of the questions (at least).
 There are no penalties in case of mistake (i.e. the wrong answer counts 0).

 - Final evaluation: pass/fail.

 - Choudhury, P. (Raj).
 (2020).
 Our Work-from-Anywhere Future. (cover story).
 Harvard Business Review, 98(6), 58–67.

 - Peterson, S. J., Abramson, R., & Stutman, R. K. (2020).
 How to Develop Your Leadership Style.
 Harvard Business Review, 98(6), 68–77.